openstack/barbican-specs/specs/liberty/quota-support-for-barbican-resources.rst

 The following new REST API will be implemented to manage quotas CRUD operations.
-Please note that except for the first GET API, all the other APIs require the caller to have admin role.
+Please note that except for the first GET API, all the other APIs require the caller to have "key-manager:service-admin" role.

 * Get effective quotas (any Barbican user)